Wesley-Janson/Wesley-Janson.github.io/_pages/mainpage.md

 ======
 My name is Wesley Janson and I am currently a second-year student in the M.S. in Computational Analysis and Public Policy program at the University of Chicago.

+Please stay tuned as I update this page!